 What is BPA-Free Plastic?

-Tritan and polycarbonate are the only plastic glasses that will be labeled both “Unbreakable” and “Dishwasher-Safe.”
-However, being BPA-free is a major selling point for Tritan, so Tritan products highlight BPA-free on the label.
+• Tritan and polycarbonate plastic tableware products: These are the only clear plastic glasses that will be labeled both “Unbreakable” and “Dishwasher-Safe,” and sometimes “Shatterproof.”
+However, Tritan products also highlight BPA-free on the label, too, since being BPA-free is a major selling point for Tritan items.

 Here’s a closer look at the five BPA-free plastics commonly used to make plastic glasses and tableware and examples of each.